mihaibarbu94/MultiThreadedTestApp/README.md

 # MultiThreadedTestApp
 Dummy app to test the use of multi threading in java.

 It calcualtes all the primes that have its figures in desc order.
-You can specify on hoy many cores you want it to run.
-A few tests below.
+You can specify on how many cores it should use.
+A few tests are listed below.

 ### Intel i7 4710-HQ 3.5Ghz all cores (Quad Core 8 Threads)
 * 8 Threads: Calculated in: 18.713 seconds